SonjaWisnotavailable/firstproject/README.md

 The Cleanin' Co.

-This website is for a fictional cleaning company based in Ireland that boasts it's length of service in the country since after the Irish Famine.
+This website is for a fictional cleaning company based in Ireland that boasts its length of service in the country since after the Irish Famine.
     The aim of this website is to create a basic history on the company and to give the prospective customer a user-friendly experience and make booking through the contact form very simple and convenient.
 The live website can be viewed here :(https://sonjawisnotavailable.github.io/firstproject/)